carloscbl/prot/README.md

 sudo apt install gcc g++ make cmake

-To build:

-From prot root directory:

-1- mkdir build
-2- cd build
-3- cmake ..
-4- make
+To build the application, from prot root directory execute the build.sh script:

+./build.sh

+It will compile using 7 cores by default but you can pass the number of cores to use as parameter:

+./build.sh 4

 It is unlicensed, you can only use it to learn from the code.
 Reach me for commercial traits or secondary uses.
-Working in the future to provide a commercial solution.
+Working to provide a commercial solution in the future .